billabear/docs/docs/user/subscriptions/mass_change.md

 ## Permissions

-To be able to create subscription for a customer via the BillaBear admin system you will need to have a ROLE of Account Manager or higher.
+To be able to mass change subscription via the BillaBear admin system you will need to have a ROLE of Account Manager or higher.

 [Check the user roles here.](../user_roles/)